JoacimWall/Visual-studio-multilingual-extension/README.md

 ### Translation of texts
 By default, this extension uses Google free translation.
 This is limited to only 100 translations per hour.
 To use the Microsoft translation service, select tools / multilangual settings in the visual studio and fill in the information from Microsoft.
 In this dialog you can also change the master language that is 'en' by default.
-If you also want to handle the stature for the texts in the master resx file, check the 'Add Comment node to master Resx file on sync' in settings dialog.
+If you also want to handle the status for the texts in the master resx file, check the 'Add Comment node to master Resx file on sync' in settings dialog.

 <img width=“100” height="200" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/MultilingualSettingsDialog.png">

-### Export of texts
+### Export of texts to Excel or csv file
-There are two ways to export the resx files to csv.
+There are two ways to export the resx files to csv or xlsx.
 Right-click the master file and select "Export all .xx-xx.resx files".
-Then all files that are in the same folder and follow the naming standard .xx-xx.resx will be processed and all rows with status 'New' or 'Need review' will be exported to the csv file.
+Then all files that are in the same folder and follow the naming standard .xx-xx.resx will be processed and all rows with status 'New' or 'Need review' will be exported.
+You can change the preferd export file type in the settings dialog click tools/multilangual settings and select the preferd 'Export file type' and click save.

 <img  width=“100” height="400" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/ExportAllFilePopUpDialog.png">